gomematic/gomematic-api/README.md

 ## Security

-If you find a security issue please contact thomas@webhippie.de first.
+If you find a security issue please contact gomematic@webhippie.de first.

 ## Contributing